truenas/documentation/content/en/hub/truecommand/admins/reports.md

 <img src="/images/tc-1.3-reports-new-3.PNG">
 <br><br>

-Next add in the range and systems to be included in the report, and click the **GENERATE** button.
+Next, add in the range and systems to be included in the report, and click the **GENERATE** button.
 <img src="/images/tc-1.3-reports-new-4.PNG">
 <br><br>